practicalli/clojure/docs/alternative-tools/leiningen/index.md

-# Leiningen build automation tool for Clojure
+# Leiningen build automation tool

 Leiningen will help you create, build and deploy your Clojure projects.